TheRacetrack/racetrack/docs/user.md

 ### May

-1. If you have a need which isn't covered by the currently implemented job types, you may raise the need with the Racetrack developers in the GitLab issue tracker.
+1. If you have a need which isn't covered by the currently implemented job types, you may raise the need with the Racetrack developers in the GitHub issue tracker.

 ## FAQ